ISISComputingGroup/ibex_developers_manual/Processes.md

 ## Sprint Planning

 At sprint planning we will *only* look at tickets with 'proposal' label.
-These will be selected in and added to the ready column or milestone; Estimates will be added.
+These will be selected in and added to the ready column or milestone; estimates will be added.
 These will then be looked at to slim down to the number of points we usually manage in a sprint.
 After sprint planning all 'proposal' labels will be removed from all tickets.

 ## Movement of Tickets